 Sprinkle the chicken thighs with kosher salt and pepper.

-To be sure of doneness, use a food thermometer inserted into the thickest part of a thigh.
+To test for doneness, insert a food thermometer into the thickest part of a thigh.
 The minimum safe temperature for chicken and other poultry is 165 F (74 C).

 Serve and enjoy!

-- When cooking the chicken thighs, plan on using a splatter screen so you don't get burned by any possible spitting of oil that can occur when pan-frying items.
+- When cooking the chicken thighs, place a splatter screen on top of the skillet so you don't get burned by any spitting oil that can occur when pan-frying; doing this will also keep your stovetop cleaner.